Wills17/Rainfall-Prediction/README.md

 - Regularly update the repository to incorporate improvements and additional functionalities.

 For further assistance or questions, please refer to the repository's issues section or contact the project maintainer.
+Thank you.